Sparshagarwal05/Video-sharing-Platform/Readme.md

-# Chai aur Backend Series
+# Video-Sharing Platform

-This is a video series on backend with javascript
+Backend code and logic of the video-sharing platform with core functionalities.